msakarvadia/robot_math_equation_solver/README.md

 ## Future Works

 In future works we may attempt to train a deeper and more robust computer vision model.
 Right now, we only used a single dataset, and as a result, our model failed to generalize to our handwritten digits at times.
-To overcome this we needed to allow a human to manually correct any wrongly classified digits/symbols.
-Additionally, we may further tune parameters related to how our robot writes the answer on the board; right now the arm is a bit shaky and with more testing/tuning we could make this better.
+To overcome this we currently need a human to manually correct any wrongly classified digits/symbols.

+Much related to developing a more robust computer vision model is the future use of tags to mark the start of a writing position on the wall.
+Once our computer vision allows movement of the robot we can attempt more complex tasks such as backing away from the wall, reading the math equation, and then moving to a writing position marked by a tag to write the answer.
+Another use-case of this capability would be the writing of long strings that require repositioning of the robot.

+Currently, our program can locate any tag in of its camera.
+It can also move back and forth between preset distances in front of this tagged wall.
+It's wall transformation service can also detect these movements and recalculate the necessary transformations for projecting characters onto the wall at the new robot positions.
+The only change we would need to write long strings that require repositioning, is a node that not only tracks where the tag is located, but also can determine where the last written character of the robot is.

 ## Takeaways